abbyssoul/libstyxe/README.md

 ```

+## Contributing changes
+The framework is work in progress and contributions are very welcomed.
+Please see  [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on how to contribute to
+this project.

+Please note that in order to maintain code quality a set of static code analysis tools is used as part of the build process.
+Thus all contributions must be verified by this tools before PR can be accepted.

 ## License
+The library available under Apache License 2.0
-Please see LICENSE file for details
+Please see [`LICENSE`](LICENSE) for details.

 ## Authors
-Please see AUTHORS file for the list of contributors
+Please see [`AUTHORS`](AUTHORS) file for the list of contributors.